 Whether your trust documents need a notary and/or filed with your local register of deeds depends on the laws in your state.
 It’s helpful to check the legal requirements for a family trust where you live to make sure you’ve done it correctly.
 Otherwise, your heirs might run into issues later when it’s time to access trust assets.

 A family trust is something you might consider using if you want to keep your wealth in the family.
 Setting one up requires some planning, so the services of a financial advisor or estate planning attorney could be helpful.
 Before setting up a family trust, consider whether you want it to be revocable or irrevocable.
-After all, if you choose a permanent trust, you won’t be able to make any changes to your plan later.
+After all, if you choose a permanent trust, you won’t be able to make any changes to your plan later, though the trade-off is you’ll receive significant tax shelter benefits.

 Remember, by creating a family trust for assets you want to pass on, you’re making your family’s experience following your death much simpler.
 A family trust, as well as a will, advanced directive and power of attorney, should all be part of your comprehensive estate plan.